edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

 # Advanced Options

+## RTSP Auth
+The device service allows for rtsp stream authentication using the [rtsp-simple-server](https://github.com/aler9/mediamtx).
+Authentication is enabled by default.

+To configure the username and password for the authentication when buiding your own images, edit the fields in the 'configuration.yaml'
+!!! note
+    Leaving the fields blank will **NOT** disable authentication.
+The stream will not be able to be authenticated until credentials are provided.

+!!! example - "Snippet from configuration.yaml"
+    ```yaml
+    ...
+    Writable:
+        LogLevel: "INFO"
+        InsecureSecrets:
+            rtspauth:
+            SecretName: rtspauth
+            SecretData:
+                username: ""
+                password: ""
+    ```

+To disable authentication, comment out the externalAuthenticationURL line in the `Dockerfile`.
+!!! example - "Snippet from the Dockerfile"
+    ```Dockerfile
+    # disable unused rtsp-simple-server listeners
+    ...
+    # RUN sed -i 's,externalAuthenticationURL:,externalAuthenticationURL: http://localhost:8000/rtspauth,g' rtsp-simple-server.yml
+    ```

 ## Video options
 There are two types of options:
 - The options start with `Input` prefix are used for the camera, such as specifying the image size and pixel format.